Skip to content

 Headline comparison

-Case-count comparison favours 2026: 336 reported cases against 28,616 in 2013-2016.
-The harder problem in 2026 is pharmacological.
-The 2018-2020 Kivu response succeeded in part because Ervebo and the PALM trial monoclonal antibodies were available; in 2014 no licensed product existed but Zaire-strain trials launched rapidly.
+On case counts, 2026 now stands at 4,073 confirmed cases against 28,616 reported in 2013-2016 and roughly 3,470 to 3,481 in the 2018-2020 Kivu epidemic, which makes it the second-largest Ebola outbreak on record and the largest ever recorded in DRC.
+The harder problem is pharmacological.
+The Kivu response succeeded in part because Ervebo and the PALM trial monoclonal antibodies were available; in 2014 no licensed product existed but Zaire-strain trials launched rapidly.
 The 2026 strain is Bundibugyo, which sits outside every approved product's coverage.

 2026 - active PHEIC